-Unless one of the above applies to your research, if you are collecting student records that fall under FERPA laws, you must obtain a release form signed by the student which must include the following information:
+Unless one of the above applies to your research, if you are collecting, obtaining, using, or otherwise analyzing student records that fall under FERPA laws, you must obtain a release form signed by the student, which must include the following information:

 a) Printed Student Name;

 d) Name of person or entity receiving records and IRB protocol number;

 e) Specific description of the records to be released, include a date/time frame if applicable (e.g., 2019- 2020 academic year);

 f) Students signature and date

 Submit a copy of the FERPA release form in the Attachments Tab of the ORahs protocol application for IRB review.
 A description of the records being requested should also be included in the Consent Form.